 Applications for the Sept - December semester are due by September 8th.

 Applications for the January - May semester are due by January 15th.

-The Bruce Museum Education Internship program is designed for university or college students seeking to gain hands-on experience in a museum education setting.
+The Bruce Museum’s Youth and Family Programs Internship is designed for university or college students seeking to gain hands-on experience in a museum education setting.
 This internship is available during the academic year, September – June.
 A minimum of 120 hours per semester is required with no more than 150 hours per semester.
 This is a paid internship with an hourly rate of $16.00.
 This position requires availability on Tuesdays, Thursdays, Saturdays, and Sundays.
 The exact details of the schedule will be worked out with the individual as the internship begins.

-This internship will focus on museum education in an art and science museum.
-The intern will be working primarily with the Museum's Manager of Youth and Family Programs on a variety of projects related to the Museum’s education programs.
-The intern will experience all aspects of museum education including: teaching from the object, working with a variety of age groups, developing and conducting classes at the Museum.
+This internship will focus on providing opportunities for family engagement in an art and science museum.
+The intern will be working primarily with the Museum's Manager of Youth and Family Programs on a variety of projects related to the Museum’s family programming.
+The intern will experience key aspects of museum learning including: teaching from the object; working with multigenerational audiences; developing and leading family programs at the Museum.
 While family programming is the internships primary focus, the intern may have the opportunity to work with school audiences through in-house school programs and the Museum’s outreach program – the Brucemobile.

-Specific duties include: preparing materials for classes; interacting with visitors and groups through educational and instructional activities and tours; and developing curriculum and educational programs for various exhibitions; and evaluating educational programs and resources.
+Specific duties include: preparing materials for programming; interacting with visitors and groups through educational activities and tours; developing and implementing educational programs for various exhibitions; and evaluating educational programs and resources.